Sunrise to Sunset

 Giant sea fans gleam in the midday sun.
 Home to a myriad of little creatures, sea fans are fragile and can be damaged or killed easily by misplaced fins, a gauge, or by mistakenly leaning a camera or strobe into it.
 But if buoyancy is good, the approach made carefully, and attention paid to make sure the fan isn’t disturbed when the diver moves backwards, numerous marine life treats can be found living within the fan’s branches.

 While a beautiful sight for the eye, the fire sea urchin not only has venom, it can also bite.
 It injects its venom in two ways.
 Its spines contain venom sacs, with the venom able to be injected directly into the wound through the spine; but it also has dozens of tiny jaws that snap shut on prey and inject the paralyzing toxin into its victim.
 Sea urchins are members of the phylum Echinodermata, which also includes sea stars, sea cucumbers, brittle stars, and crinoids.
-Like other echinoderms, they have five fold symmetry (called pentamerism), and move by means of hundreds of tiny, transparent, adhesive “tube feet”.
+Like other echinoderms, they have five fold symmetry (called pentamerism), and move by means of hundreds of tiny, transparent, adhesive tube-like feet.
 Their tube feet are moved by a water vascular system.
-This water vascular system works through hydraulic pressure, allowing the sea urchin to pump water into and out of the tube feet, enabling it to locomote.
+This water vascular system works through hydraulic pressure, allowing the sea urchin to pump water into and out of the tube feet, enabling it to move about.
 Sea urchins are sensitive to touch, light, and chemicals.
 Although they do not have eyes or eyespots, recent research suggests their entire body might function as one compound eye.
 Predators are triggerfish and large wrasses, which nibble away at their spines before turning them over to eat the fleshy undersides.

-Just before the sun begins to go down, Allan shoots a sea star with a similar artistic flair as the sea urchin.
-The surfaces of sea stars (Echinoderms) bear plate-like calcium carbonate components known as ossicles.
+Just before the sun begins to go down, Allan shoots a sea star (known as an Echinoderm) with a similar artistic flair as the sea urchin.
+The surfaces of sea star’s bear plate-like calcium carbonate components known as ossicles.
 These form the endoskeleton, which takes on a number of forms that are externally expressed as a variety of structures, such as spines and granules.
 These may be arranged in patterns or series and their architecture, individual shapes and locations, are used to classify the different groups within the class (Asteroidea).
 As echinoderms, sea stars possess a hydraulic water vascular system that aids in locomotion.
 This system has many projections called tube feet on the ventral faces of the starfish’s arms which function in locomotion and aid with feeding.
 Seen here on the oral surface there is a groove running down each arm.
 On either side of this there is a double row of unfused ossicles.
 The tube feet extend through notches in these and are connected internally to the water vascular system.
 The body cavity not only contains the water vascular system that operates the tube feet, but also the circulatory system.
 On the end of each arm is a tiny simple eye, which allows the starfish to perceive the difference between light and darkness and detect moving objects.

-When the sun sets on the reef’s diurnal creatures prepare to find a crevice to spend the night.
+When the sun sets on the reef diurnal creatures prepare to find a crevice to spend the night.
 As dusk, follows, however, the reef will experience a short, intense time of action, during which many residents choose their stage for hunting, mating, courting and spawning.

-As night falls, the two divers find the parrotfish has returned to his nook to “turn in” for the night, and Allan grabs one more photo of the day.
+As night falls, the two divers find the parrotfish has returned to his nook to turn in for the night, and Allan grabs one more photo of the day.